 Time Management Strategies Suitable for Everyone

 With that, we are done explaining the most effective time management methodologies.
 However, some or all of these might be too complicated or not right as per your workflow.
 Not to worry.
-We have you covered with common strategies to manage hours.
+We have you covered with common strategies and time management tips.

 1. To-Do Listing